 Small Plate Menu

 The Small Plates allergy menu at Nomad Lounge is impressive.
-The allergy-friendly menu features a selection of choices that are safe for a range of needs, including gluten, peanut, tree nut, shellfish, soy, and milk allergies.
+The allergy-friendly menu offers a selection of options that are safe for a range of dietary needs, including those with gluten, peanut, tree nut, shellfish, soy, and milk allergies.
 If you’re gluten-free like us, your options range from rice bowls to pork ribs to churros.

-Note: If you want to check the most recent menu update, always see the formal Walt Disney World website.
+Note: For the most recent menu updates, please visit the official Walt Disney World website.

 Smoked Pork Ribs with Sweet Soy-Glaze and Apple-Jicama Slaw

 The only disappointment of our meal at Nomad Lounge was that the gluten-free, smoked pork ribs came slightly burnt.
-The meat fell off the bone and was not fatty at all.
+The meat fell off the bone and was remarkably lean.
 The soy glaze had a good flavor without being messy on the fingers.
-The jicama slaw did not have a ton of flavor, but the slaw and scallions were an attractive garnish on the plate.
+The jicama slaw lacked a lot of flavor, but the slaw and scallions made an attractive garnish on the plate.

 The gluten-free children’s menu

-There are unique items on the kids meal like veggies (wild colorful carrots) and homemade ranch dipping sauce and beef tacos with queso fresca.
+There are unique items on the kids’ meal like veggies (wild colorful carrots), homemade ranch dipping sauce, and beef tacos with queso fresco.
 Our daughter ate happily, but our child with sensory issues struggled to find something gluten-free he would enjoy.

 Sensory Paradox: The food was a little extravagant for children with sensory needs.
 The only meals that were not gluten-free were the shredded beef tacos with queso fresco and the Bunny Chow.
 Essentially, the only sides our GF child could not have were the macaroni and cheese and the strawberry shortcake.
 Our autistic son, ironically, only wanted the mac and cheese!